 The Appraisal Review Committee for the Headteacher’s Performance Review

-The Pay Body will delegate [insert the number, e.g. 2 or 3] governors, none of whom shall be employees of the Pay Body, to carry out the appraisal review for the Headteacher.
+The Governing Body will delegate 3 governors, none of whom shall be employees of the Pay Body, to carry out the appraisal review for the Headteacher.
 The delegated governors may be supported by an external adviser appointed by the Pay Body.
-The agreed performance objectives and indicators/measures [will/may] be referred for moderation to a meeting of a [Moderation Committee/the Chair of the Pay Body].
+The agreed performance objectives and indicators/measures may be referred for moderation to a meeting of a the Chair of the Pay Body.

-[It is the stated wish of the Pay Body that the delegated governors should be appropriately trained].
+It is the stated wish of the Pay Body that the delegated governors should be appropriately trained.

 Exercise of Discretion Under the STPCD